 - Other fruit crops - tomatoes, strawberries, vine crops or wine

-Australia is a large continent with many different types and styles of farming on offer to travellers and seasonal workers.
+Australia is a large continent with many different types of farming and work.

 Work Types - What are my options?

 With such a diverse agricultural industry, there are many types of work available, all of which are very different in terms of type, style and workload.

 Not only is there a difference between the types of farms, but there is also a big difference between crops and the work involved.
 For example, a tomato farm, avocado farm, lettuce farm and a herb farm will all have different types of work and require different skills which will suit different types of people.